If you’ve ever stayed up watching late night movies, you’ve probably seen commercials promising miracle total body makeovers.

 Muscle strength may last longer during a break.

-A 2000 study in Medicine and Science in Sports and Exercise found that young people lost just 8 percent of their strength after 31 weeks of inactivity.
+A in Medicine and Science in Sports and Exercise found that young people lost just 8 percent of their strength after 31 weeks of inactivity.
 Older people lost 14 percent of their strength during that time.

 Most of the loss of strength occurred between 12 and 31 weeks.